 F.11 Outpatient Prescription Drugs

-a) Describe how you will ensure that the State PDL, formulary, and dispensing fees will be applied appropriately.
+a) Describe how you will ensure that the State preferred drug list (PDL), prior authorization (PA), utilization edits, and reimbursement will be applied appropriately.

 SECTION F.12 – LONG-TERM SERVICES AND SUPPORTS (LTSS)

 Please explain how you propose to execute Section F.12 in its entirety and describe all relevant experience.
 As part of your response, please address the following items and provide any relevant data regarding member or provider satisfaction with MLTSS programs you operate in other states.